 Indeed, it’s pretty much always the first part of stepping out of an addictive cycle…and into something different.

 Think you’d like support with this…or with making other changes in eating and health?
-Go here to check out our programs.
+Go here to check out my programs.

-For extra support in your inbox, you can also sign up for our free newsletter.
-You’ll get our Guide to Overcoming Sugar Addiction with subscription.
-Go here to learn more and sign up.
+For extra support in your inbox, you can also sign up for my free newsletter.
+Go here to sign up.